MatthewJbelcher7/Pizza-Place/README.md

 * Clone this repo to your workspace.
 * Navigate to the top level of the directory.
 * Open index.html in your browser.
+* Select a variety of choices of toppings and size and get a returned value

 ## Known Bugs